MUICT-SERU/GitCoin-Study/README.md

     - number_of_fulfillments
     - number_of_interests
     ```
-    - The dataset is excluding some fields as the following:
-    ```
-    - Array
-      - fulfillments array
-      - interested array
-      - activities array
-    - Field with too long description which ruin the format of CSV file
-      - issue_description
-      - issue_description_text
-    ```
   - `activities_collection_3.csv`
-    - The new fields extracted from the ‘activities array’ are as follows:
+    - The duration-related features are as follows:
     ```
     - duration_create_to_new_bounty
     - duration_create_to_firstAct